forsberg/home-assistant.github.io/source/developers/frontend.markdown

 /home-assistant-polymer
 ```

 Node.js is required to build the frontend.
 The preferred method of installing node.js is with [nvm](https://github.com/creationix/nvm).
-Install nvm using the instructions in the [README](https://github.com/creationix/nvm#install-script), and install the correct node.js by running the following command:
+Install nvm using the instructions in the [README](https://github.com/creationix/nvm#install-script), and install the correct node.js by first changing your working directory to home-assistant-polymer, then run the following command:

 ```bash
 $ nvm install